Lauszus/BalancingRobotFullSize/README.md

 This is the code for my full size balancing robot.

+Both our paper and poster can be found inside the [Documents](Documents) directory.

 The code is still in progress.
 I will update this readme with more information later on.

 For more information send me an email at <kristianl@tkjelectronics.dk>.